Tyler Offiah

 Tyler Offiah (born 29 June 2006) is an English rugby union player who plays for Bath Rugby.
 He is the son of Martin Offiah.

 Early life

 Offiah joined Ealing Trailfinders aged five years-old and attended St Benedict's School, Ealing.
 He was part of the London Irish academy and became part of the London and South Central academy, funded by the Rugby Football Union.
 He completed his A-Levels at Wellington College, Berkshire, received an offer from the University of Bath to study Politics and International Relations.
 A multi-sport athlete, he also played American football for London Blitz as a wide receiver and rugby league for Richmond Warriors.
 He has also worked as a model for the Sandra Reynolds Model Agency in London.
-He later studied at Bath University where he played British Universities and Colleges Sport (BUCS) Super Rugby.
+He later studied at the University of Bath where he played British Universities and Colleges Sport (BUCS) Super Rugby.

 Club career

 He trained with rugby league side Wigan Warriors without signing a professional contract.
 He signed a professional contract with Bath Rugby ahead of the 2024/25 season.
 Reportedly, Offiah also had offers from Wigan Warriors, Gloucester Rugby, Sale Sharks and Leicester Tigers.
 Upon his signing, Bath head of rugby Johann van Graan said "What impresses me about Tyler is his speed, spatial awareness, finishing ability and a natural understanding of playing the game".

 He scored his first try for Bath in a 78-19 Premiership Rugby Cup victory over Bristol Bears in November 2024.
 He made his first competitive start in the quarterfinal victory of that competition against Newcastle Falcons on 28 February 2025.
 He scored a try within ten minutes of his league debut for Bath against Saracens in May 2025.